US should lead global effort in developing, distributing COVID-19 vaccine: Congressmen

-Two US Congressmen, including an Indian-American, have asked Secretary of State Mike Pompeo to ensure the United States leads the international efforts to develop and distribute a COVID-19 vaccine.
-In a letter to Secretary of State Mike Pompeo on Friday, Congressmen Ami Bera and Ted Yoho urged the US to join the Coalition of Epidemic Preparedness Innovations (CEPI), an international public-private partnership currently leading efforts to build an international vaccine cooperation mechanism.
+Two US congressmen, including Indian-American Ami Bera, have asked Secretary of State Mike Pompeo to ensure the US leads the international efforts to develop and distribute a COVID-19 vaccine.
+In a letter to Pompeo on Friday, congressmen Bera and Ted Yoho urged the US to join the Coalition of Epidemic Preparedness Innovations (CEPI), an international public-private partnership currently leading efforts to build an international vaccine cooperation mechanism.

 “While I firmly believe that the US will be the first country to develop a vaccine, it’s possible that others may do so first.
 That’s why it’s critical that the US lead on the international development, production, and distribution of a COVID-19 vaccine, including the creation of an international mechanism, to ensure that the vaccine reaches healthcare workers around the world first,” he said.
 Bera said in the absence of participation and leadership of the US, there is a risk that the rules may be dictated by other countries which could leave American healthcare workers without access to a vaccine when others receive it.